tskora/tskora/README.md

 - 👋 Hi, I’m Tomasz Skóra.
-I am PhD student in Chemistry at the Institute of Physical Chemistry of the Polish Academy of Sciences.
+I am Postdoctoral Research Associate at the Scientific Computing and Imaging institute of the University of Utah.
 - 👀 I’m interested in computer simulations of physical phenomena in general, and Brownian dynamics simulations in particular.
 - ⚛️ My primary research interest is the diffusive motion of biologically relevant macromolecules (such as proteins and ribosomes) in crowded intracellular environments.
 - 💻 One of my current aims is to develop a versatile software for simulations of diffusion and reactions accounting for the hydrodynamic interactions: [``pyBrown``](https://tskora.github.io/pyBrown/).